 a) Full (University-eligible) Personal SUNet IDs are available to:

 (b) Base (University-eligible)

 Personal SUNet IDs are available to:

 (2) Sponsored Personal SUNet IDs are available to all others, subject to the following conditions:

 SUNet IDs are established and maintained via online procedures.
 Note that employees and students must have a University ID number in order to obtain a SUNet ID.

-IDs are available to identify other kinds of entities such as groups, departments, mailing lists, roles, computer-based services, etc. For more information, submit a HelpSU request or phone the Stanford IT Help Desk at 650-725-4357.
+IDs are available to identify other kinds of entities such as groups, departments, mailing lists, roles, computer-based services, etc. For more information, submit a help request or phone the Stanford IT Service Desk at 650-725-4357.

 a.
 Authentication Methods

 Authentication methods involve presenting both a public identifier (such as a user name or identification number) and private authentication information, such as a Personal Identification Number (PIN), password, or information derived from a cryptographic key.
 Authentication methods currently supported by Stanford's central computing organization include: